-Keep it with your records in case of an audit.
-Print Form Clear for rm UNITED STATES GOVERNMENT OR NATIVE AMERICAN TRIBE Loertify the tangible personal property or services purchased are to be paid directly with funds from the entity noted on this form and will be property or the property of UTAH LOCAL GOVERNMENTS AND PUBLIC ELEMENTA AND SECONDARY SCHOOLS Sales Tax License No. I certify the tangible personal property or services purchase be paid directly with tunds from the entity noted on this form to proper the property of services purchase be paid directly with tunds from the entity noted on this form construction materials, if the purchaser is a Utah local gove these construction materials will be installed or converted is property by employees of this government entity.
-CAUTION: This exemption does not apply to government or tional entities of other states and is not valid for lodging purchases.
-UTAH STATE GOVERNMENT Sales Tax License No. I certify the tangible personal property or services purchase be paid directly with tunds from the entity noted on this form materials, they will be installed or converted into real programployees of this government entity.
-CAUTION: This exemption does not apply to other states ar valid for lodging-related purchases.
-HEBER VALLEY HISTORIC RAILROAD I certify these purchases and sales are by the Heber Valley Railroad Authority or its operators and are related to the og and maintenance of the Heber Valley Historic Railroad. ed are to and will ons.
-Fo irrnment into rea r educa r-related ed are to and will struction perty by and is no
+Print Form Clear form UNITED STATES GOVERNMENT OR NATIVE AMERICAN TRIBE I certify the tangible personal property or services purchased are to be paid directly with funds from the entity noted on this form and will be used in the exercise of essential governmental or tribal functions.
+NOTE: Includes sales of tangible personal property to federally chartered credit unions.
+'Directly' does not include per diem, entity advances, or government reimbursements for employee credit card purchases.
+CONSTRUCTION MATERIALS PURCHASED FOR SCHOOLS OR PUBLIC TRANSIT DISTRICTS I certify the construction materials purchased are on behalf of a public elementary or secondary school, or public transit district.
+I further certify the purchased construction materials will be installed or converted into real property owned by the school or public transit district.
+Name of school or public transit district: POREIGN DIPLOMAT I certify the purchases are authorized by a diplomatic tax exemption card issued by the United States.
+Foreign diplomat number: Construction Materials Purchased for Airports UTAH LOCAL GOVERNMENTS AND PUBLIC ELEMENTARY AND SECONDARY SCHOOLS Sales Tax License No. I certify the tangible personal property or services purchased are be paid directly with funds from the entity noted on this form and volume to the service of that entity's essential functions.
+For construction materials, if the purchaser is a Utah local government these construction materials will be installed or converted into re property by employees of this government entity.
+CAUTION: This exemption does not apply to government or eductional entities of other states and is not valid for lodging-relat purchases.
+UTAH STATE GOVERNMENT Sales Tax License No. I certify the tangible personal property or services purchased are be paid directly with funds from the entity noted on this form and volume to the service of the sesential functions.
+For construction materials, they will be installed or converted into real property employees of this government entity.
+CAUTION: This exemption does not apply to other states and is realized to rediging-related purchases.
+HEBER VALLEY HISTORIC RAILROAD I certify these purchases and sales are by the Heber Valley Histor Railroad.
+I certify the construction materials are purchased by, on behalf of, or for the benefit of Salt Lake International Airport, or a new airport owned or operated by a city in Davis, Utah, Washington or Weber County.
+I further certify the construction materials will be installed or converted into real property owned by and located at the airport. and maintenance of the Heber Valley Historic Hallroad.